NuclearMissile/Schedule-Dumper/README.md

 # Schdule-Dumper
-A tampermonkey script for dumping your course schdule.
+A tampermonkey script dumping your course schdule to .ics file.

 # How to use this script: